• Skip to primary navigation

-White chocolate + cranberry is one of my favorite flavor combos for holiday cookies!
+White chocolate + cranberry is one of my favorite flavor combos for holiday cookies (right up there with chocolate-peppermint cookies)!
 And I promise you, these white chocolate cranberry shortbread cookies will not disappoint.
 They're as tasty as they are beautiful!

 The basic shortbread icebox cookie dough recipe can be easily modified with whatever mix-ins you like.
 Here, I used dried cranberries and chopped white chocolate to speckle the slice-and-bake shortbread cookies.